AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 and Python packages, see comments below and details here:
 :attr:`GSASIIdataGUI.versionDict`,

-Note that GSAS-II is currently being developed using Python 3.11 and 3.13.
-We have just adopted a build process using meson in place of scons for Python 3.12+ but this is not incorporated into the master branch and is not fully documented.
+Note that GSAS-II is currently being developed using Python 3.11 through 3.13.
+We have just adopted a build process using meson (replacing scons) for Python 3.12+ and is not fully documented.
 If you need to build the GSAS-II binaries at this time, please contact Brian.